 COLUMN 1 COMPETENCE COLUMN 2 KNOWLEDGE AND SKILLS 1. understand functionalities of craft equipment; Knowledge of mandatory equipment of the craft.
 Ability to use and control all equipment in relation to their functionalities according to applicable legislation, and give instructions and supervise accordingly.
 2. respect specific requirements for transport of cargo and passengers.
-Knowledge of the specific requirements relating to craft construction and equipment needed for the transport of different cargoes and passengers with different types of craft according to applicable legislation.
-2. Ability to give instructions and supervise accordingly.
-3. Ability to give instructions and supervise the correct application of the requirements of the certificate.
+Knowledge of the specific requirements relating to craft construction and equipment needed for the transport of different cargoes and passengers with different types of craft according to applicable legislation. es and 2.
+Ability to give instructions and supervise accordingly.
+Ability to give instructions and supervise the correct application of the requirements of the certificate. of the

-3. Cargo handling, stowage and passenger transport
+- 3. Cargo handling, stowage and passenger transport - 3.1.

-3.1.
 The boatmaster shall be able to plan and ensure safe loading, stowage, securing, unloading and care of cargoes during the voyage.

-COLUMN 1 COMPETENCE COLUMN 2 KNOWLEDGE AND SKILLS 1. understand relevant national, European and international regulations, codes and standards concerning the operation of transporting cargoes; Knowledge of the national, European and international regulations involving loading, unloading and transport operations.
-Apply relevant rules and standards for logistics and multimodal transport.
-2. compose stowage plans including knowledge of loading cargoes and ballast systems in order to keep hull stress within acceptable limits; Knowledge of the operational and design limitations of dry cargo (e.g. container) craft and tanker vessels (N, C, G).
+С OLUMN 1 COLUMN 2 COI MPETENCE KNOWLEDGE AND SKILLS natio interr code: conce erstand relevant onal, European and national regulations, is and standards terning the operation of sporting cargoes; Knowledge of the national, European and international regulations involving loading, unloading and transport operations.
+Apply relevant rules and standards for logistics and multimodal transport. inclu loadii syste hull s pose stowage plans iding knowledge of ing cargoes and ballast ems in order to keep stress within ptable limits; Knowledge of the operational and design limitations of dry cargo (e.g. container) craft and tanker vessels (N, C, G).
 Ability to interpret limits for bending moments and shear forces.
 Knowledge of use of stowage and stability software.
-Ability to compose stowage plans, including the use of stowage and stability software.
-3. control loading and unloading procedures with regard to safe transport; Knowledge of stowage plans and available ship borne data and its implementation.
+Ability to compose stowage plans, including the use of stowage and stability software. unloa rol loading and ading procedures with rd to safe transport; Knowledge of stowage plans and available ship borne data and its implementation.
 Ability to stow and secure cargo including necessary cargo- handling gear and securing and lashing equipment.
 Knowledge of the various methods of determination of the cargo weight on cargo vessels and tank vessels and other craft.
 Knowledge of determination of the amount of loaded or discharged cargo and of calculation of the amount of dry and liquid cargo.
 Knowledge of the possible detrimental effects of inadequate cargo handling.
-Ability to use the technical means for handling cargoes in or from craft and ports, and labour safety measures during their use.
-4. differentiate various goods and their characteristics in order to monitor and ensure safe and secure loading of goods as laid down in the stowage plan.
+Ability to use the technical means for handling cargoes in or from craft and ports, and labour safety measures during their use. and t order ensu loadii rentiate various goods their characteristics in r to monitor and are safe and secure ing of goods as laid n in the stowage plan.
 Ability to establish procedures for safe cargo handling in accordance with the provisions of the relevant safe working regulations.
 Knowledge of effective communication and working relationships with all partners involved in loading and unloading procedures.